Understanding Property Law: Can You Remove Someone From a Deed Unnoticed?

 Common Law Principles and Deeds

-Common law principles play a vital role in the ownership of, and transactions involving, property.
-Based upon these principles, a deed must be formally delivered to and accepted by the grantee for the transaction to stand valid.
+In matters pertaining to ownership, and transactions relating to property, common law principles take a significant place.
+It is under these principles that a deed must be formally delivered to and accepted by the grantee for the transaction to stand valid.

 “Can You Remove Someone from a Deed Without Their Knowledge?”: Assessing the Legality